Floydlang/floyd/docs/floyd_systems_ref.md

 # FLOYD SYSTEM REFERENCE

 Here are all the details you need to use Floyd Systems.
 Every single feature.
-Floyd Speak is the building block for the logic.
+Floyd Speak is the building block for the logic used by the Floyd System.

 Highest level of abstraction and describes something that delivers value to its users, whether they are human or not, can be composed of many computers working together.

 There is no support for package management built into Floyd 1.0.

+Floyd System defines what people use the system, which servers and programs and applications that are involved, how each program does its internal processing, which components its uses and so on.
+It's a lot.
+But the bulk of code is not included here - the program logic.
+The program logic is written in Floyd Speak and stored inside one or many components.

-## SOURCE FILES
+##### SOURCE FILES

 **example.floydsys** -- stores the top of the system including people, connections and so on.
 It also *fully* defines every component and how they are implemented with process and wires, the setup of tweakers and so on.

 **example.floydcomp** -- component source file.
 Defines a reusable component

 # SOFTWARE SYSTEM FILE

 You only have one of these in a software system.
-Extension is .floydsys.
+Extension is ".floydsys".

 There is only one dedicated keyword for software systems: **software-system**.
 It's contents is encoded as a JSON object and designed to be either hand-coded or processed by tools.